mruby/mruby/doc/compile/README.md

 ## Usage

-Inside of the root directory of the mruby source exist a file called *build_config.rb*.
+Inside of the root directory of the mruby source a file exists called *build_config.rb*.
 This file contains the build configuration of mruby and looks like this for example: